zootedb0t/st/README.md

 ## st - simple terminal

-st is a simple terminal emulator for X which sucks less.
+ST is a simple terminal emulator for X which sucks less.
 This fork is based on st 0.9 and is heavily patched.
 The following patches have been applied.

 <ul>
 <li>dont-cut-text</li>